Scalingo/documentation/_posts/platform/app/2000-01-01-environment.md

 * `$CONTAINER_SIZE`: Name of the size of the container `M`, `L`, `XL` etc.
 * `$CONTAINER_MEMORY`: Available RAM memory of the container (in bytes)
 * `$APP`: Name of the application deployed

+## One-off Environment Variables

+When starting a [one-off container]({% post_url platform/app/2000-01-01-tasks
+%}) for an application, the platform injects the runtime environment variables plus the following:

+* `$SCALINGO_USER_ID`: Scalingo user ID of the user executing the one-off.